 Patients with infected stones (e.g., nephrolithiasis plus evidence of urinary tract infection) require special and more urgent treatment.
 The infected stone acts as a nidus for infection and leads to stasis, decreasing the ability to manage infections.
 Frequently, these stones need to be removed in their entirety operatively to prevent a repeat infection and new stone formations.

 24-hour urine tests are the cornerstone of long-term preventive therapy, but they require very high levels of patient dedication and compliance to be successful.
 Nevertheless, they should be offered to patients with recurrent stones and a high risk of new stone formation.

-The management of renal stones is by a multidisciplinary team that consists of a nephrologist, emergency department physician, radiologist, urologist, and an internist.
-The majority of renal stones pass within four weeks but stones larger than 8 mm may require some type of intervention before they can pass.
-Healthcare workers including nurse practitioners who see patients with kidney stones should contact the urologist when large stones fail to pass.
+The management of renal stones is by an interprofessional team that consists of a nephrologist, emergency department physician, radiologist, urologist, and a primary care provider.
+The majority of renal stones pass within four weeks, but stones larger than 8 mm may require some intervention before they can pass.
+Healthcare workers, including nurse practitioners who see patients with kidney stones, should contact the urologist when large stones fail to pass.
+Urologic nurses are involved in treatment, monitor patients, and update the team on changes in patient status.
+Pharmacists review prescribed medications for appropriate dosages, interactions, and provide patient education.
 In some cases of infected stones, surgery may be required.
-Because recurrence of kidney stone is common, the patient should be educated on fluid intake and avoidance of certain foods.
+Because the recurrence of kidney stones is common, the patient should be educated on fluid intake and avoidance of certain foods.
 The prognosis for most patients with kidney stones is good.
+[Level 5]